zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 5. Agreement made (how will repair proceed?)
 6. Relationship restored (how will we go forward?)

-This is repair of the resonant field—not just addressing the offense but healing the rupture in collective coherence.
+This is repair of the resonant field, not just addressing the offense but healing the rupture in collective coherence.

 ## 5.6 — Protocols for Resonant Governance